aoijs/documentation/src/functions/usdabbreviate.md

 $onlyIf[$isNum[$message]==true; Message must be a number.]
 $abbreviate[$message]
 `
-//$onlyIf is used to check if the message is number or not.
+//$onlyIf is used here to check if the message is number or not.
 })
 ```